Residence Requirements – Master's Degrees

 Students expecting to enrol in Professional Corporations in the province of Quebec are advised to become fluent in both spoken and written French.

-Courses in French language are available at the English and French Language Centre.
+French language courses are available at the French Language Centre.
 The teaching is intensive and class sizes are kept small.
 While undergraduate students are given preference, graduate students who are certain they can devote sufficient time to the work may enrol.

 Thesis – Doctoral